siteleaf/siteleaf.com/_posts/2014-07-08-footnotes-and-highlights.markdown

 ~~~

 Highlighting is useful when you'd like to direct the readers attention somewhere specific.
 To use it, wrap a phrase in `==double equal signs==`.
 Highlights simply get wrapped in `<mark>` tags.
 And remember, “with great power comes great responsibility.”

-<small>A version of this article was originally posted on larryfox.us.</small>